 If a student presents symptoms consistent with COVID-19 while on the program, their Broadreach leader will help isolate them from the group and a COVID-19 test will be scheduled as soon as possible.
 A Broadreach leader will remain nearby and check in regularly, ensuring the student rests, has access to meals and stays hydrated while awaiting the test results.
 Symptoms will be monitored throughout the day, and the student will remain in isolation until a negative test result is returned or until advised they can leave isolation by local health authorities.

-If a student were to test positive for COVID-19, parents of all participants would be immediately notified and students would be moved into single accommodations while testing is arranged for the entire group.
+If a student were to test positive for COVID-19, parents of all participants would be immediately notified.
+The student will be isolated and testing may be arranged for the entire group, as needed.
 The specific response will depend on the situation, with consideration to be given to the destination, timing of the incident, and local and national health protocols.
-It is likely that a parent would be asked to come accompany the student during their quarantine/recovery, but a Broadreach leader or representative will be present until the arrival of a parent.
+It is likely that a parent would be asked to accompany the student during their quarantine/recovery, but a Broadreach leader or representative will be present until the arrival of a parent.
 The cost of healthcare, accommodation, meals, travel and any other costs associated with the period of quarantine are to be covered by the family.

 The Broadreach HQ staff is on call 24/7 while programs are in the field and we are adding extra staff to all programs to provide additional onsite support.